jitsecurity/Github-onprem-iac/README.md

 # Update your local kubeconfig
 aws eks update-kubeconfig --name xm-cyber-poc

+# Modify pr-agent/values.yaml on line 12
+# Change tenant_id to your tenant provided by JIT
+tenant_id: &tenant_id "your_tenant_id"

+# Modify pr-agent/values.yaml on line 17
+# Change lumigo.token to one provided by JIT
+lumigo:
+  token: "your_token"

 # Modify pr-agent/values.yaml on line 47
 # Change ingress.host to your desired hostname for the Web access